TERRYFLAXTON.COM

 Picture

-Me grinning like an idiot whilst with Robert Cahen as we were editing one of his works called "Blind Song"
+Me having fun whilst with Robert Cahen as we were editing one of his works called "Blind Song"

 BELOW: an Image from an early 90 minute script called "The Isle of Glass" which was later made under another title - but that's another story...